serras/poke-fun/guide/resilience.md

 Unfortunately, the [Pokémon TCG API](https://pokemontcg.io/) we use for this exercise is routinely down.
 For that reason, the current code uses the [local variant](./local.md) by default.
-If you want to run the code against the remote API, change the constructor for `SearchViewModel`.
+To run the code against the remote API, change the constructor for `SearchViewModel`.

 ```